RossEcho/ai-systems-research/README.md

 Markdown keeps the articles portable, searchable and easy to process.

-You can read them directly, reference them in other work, or give the file or repository link to a model for summarization, criticism or further discussion.
+They can be read directly, referenced in other work, or provided to a model for summarization, criticism or further discussion.

 ## Author